Internet censorship in China: Specific examples of evasion as Internet activism

 The rapid increase of access to Internet in China has also created new opportunities for Internet activism.
 For example, in terms of journalism, Marina Svensson's article on "Media and Civil Society in China: Community building and networking among investigative journalists and beyond" illustrates that although Chinese journalists are not able to create their own private companies, they are using informal connections online and offline that allows them to create a community that may allow them to go around state repression.
 Specifically, with the development of microblogging, an increase in new community that are formed underlines a possibility of "...more open expressions of solidarity and ironic resistance".
 However, one shortcoming with Internet activism is digital inequality.

-In 2016, the number of Internet users reached 731 million, which was about a rate of 53% for Internet penetration.
-According to the Information and Communications Technologies Development Index (IDI), China exhibits high inequality in terms of regional and wealth differences.

 A 2022 study analysed memes of Kim Jong-un by Chinese social media users.
 Results has shown how publics can express political opinions, even in a high censorship environment.